Adrianni/Caddy-PHP-Crowdsec-Appsec-Authentik-Dockmon/README.md

 - github.com/hslatman/caddy-crowdsec-bouncer/http
 - github.com/hslatman/caddy-crowdsec-bouncer/appsec

-It also runs CrowdSec in its own container (LAPI + AppSec), with collections installed at startup, plus Authentik behind Caddy.
+It also runs CrowdSec in its own container (LAPI + AppSec), with collections installed at startup, plus Authentik behind docker-socket-proxy and Caddy.

 ## Layout
 - build/Dockerfile.caddy        -> builds the custom Caddy image